isomerpages/govtech-gobusiness/_FAQ/1a4-permittedfaq4.md

 Some of the personal health and wellness services that may reopen include spas, massage centres, fitness studios, gyms and sports facilities.

 #### **6. Are car showrooms allowed to reopen in Phase Two?**
 Yes.
-Car showrooms may re-open from 19 June 2020.
+Car showrooms may reopen from 19 June 2020.